Fenris (TV series): Plot

 15-year-old Daniel disappears in early August 2022, he studied wolves in Innlandet county.
 Emma returns to her home town Østbygda with her son Leo.
 She asks her father Marius why he stopped reporting wolf numbers.
 Emma finds Daniel's coat, which is bloodied and has wolf hairs.
 Asbjørn organises search patrols while investigating Daniel's parents and associates.
-Locals quickly blame wolves and Marius; their animosity is fuelled by Naim's alarmist reports.
-Coat's wolf hair belongs to the alpha-male, Fenris, which disappeared in June.
-Emma believes coat's blood and hair were planted to draw suspicion away from the perpetrator.
-Days later Marius also goes missing and Emma finds his corpse in a distant cabin.
-Asbjørn determines it was suicide but hides evidence.
-Naim begins to doubt wolf attacked Daniel.
-Leo is abducted by Stian's gang, smeared with meat and tied to a tree.
-Next day, Tuva convinces Stian to help locate Leo, who is rescued.
+The locals quickly blame wolves and Marius; with their animosity being fueled by Naim's alarmist reports.
+It's soon discovered wolf hair found on Daniel's coat belongs to the alpha-male, Fenris, which disappeared in June.
+Emma believes the blood and wolf hair on the coat were planted in order to draw suspicion away from the perpetrator.
+A few days later, Marius also goes missing.
+Emma eventually finds his corpse in a distant cabin.
+While local police, led by Asbjørn, determine it was suicide, Asbjørn is seen hiding evidence as he leaves the cabin.
+Due to suspicious timing of Daniel's disappearance and Marius' death, Naim begins to doubt Daniel was attacked by a wolf.
+Leo is abducted by Stian's gang, smeared with meat, and tied to a tree.
+The next day, Tuva convinces Stian to help locate Leo, who is later rescued.

-Asbjørn authorises local wolf cull.
-Emma thwarts hunters by removing female wolf's tracking collar.
-Naim injured by illegal bear trap.
+Asbjørn authorises a local wolf cull.
+Emma thwarts hunters by removing the female wolf's tracking collar.
+While tracking the wolf with Emma, Naim is injured by an illegal bear trap.
 Jan and Anne promote their wilderness lodge project to investors.
 Adrian declares his love for Elvira.
-Jan blackmailed Marius due to his affair with Elvira.
-Jan shot Fenris dead and injured Sunniva.
-Asbjørn covered up both events.
+Jan blackmailed Marius into giving him the GPS tracker due to Jan discovering Marius had been having an affair with Elvira.
+Jan the. poached Fenris and unintentionally injured Sunniva.
+Asbjørn, Jan's uncle, covered up both events.
 Adrian tries to help Jan by kidnapping Daniel and hiding him on a farmhouse in Sweden.
 Emma finds Fenris' carcass and tells Asbjørn to cancel hunt permits.
 Asbjørn takes Emma to farmhouse where Jan shoots Adrian and Asbjørn.
 Jan puts Emma in basement with Daniel and starts gassing them with car exhaust.
 Tuva and police arrive.
 Tuva kills Jan and rescues Emma and Daniel.
-Tuva reinvestigates mountain cabin, determines Marius was murdered.
-Anne had an affair with Marius; they would meet at the cabin.
+Tuva re-investigates the mountain cabin crime scene and ultimately determines Marius had been murdered.
+Emma discovers Anne previously had an affair with Marius and they would meet at the cabin to maintain privacy.
 Anne killed Marius.